crawlbase/proxycrawl-node/README.md

 ## Usage

 Initialize with one of your account tokens, either normal or javascript token.
 Then make get or post requests accordingly.
+You can get your ProxyCrawl free token [from here](https://proxycrawl.com/signup).

 ```javascript
 const api = new ProxyCrawlAPI({ token: 'YOUR_TOKEN' });